 What is menstrual bleeding?

 Now that you understand what both are, let’s talk about how you can tell them apart.
-If you prefer, you’ll find a start button below to take our implantation bleeding quiz for a quick answer on the likelihood of your bleeding being implantation.
-Otherwise, beyond the implantation bleeding quiz start button you can read about the methodology used in this quiz in regards to telling implantation bleeding from a period.
+If you prefer, click the start button below to take our implantation bleeding quiz for a quick answer on the likelihood of your bleeding being implantation.
+Otherwise, beyond the implantation bleeding quiz start button, you can read about the methodology used in the quiz.

 Implantation bleeding or period: How can you tell?